It is very important to understand library funding to:

 Where Does the Money Come From?

 We receive about $3,000 - $4,000 in State Aid through Iowa Library Services (the State Library), for being Accredited and for participating in programs like Open Access.
-They also provide free consultation, state-wide inter-library loan, professional development opportunities, and a wide variety of other services that I won't go into here.
+They also provide free consultation, state-wide inter-library loan, professional development opportunities, and a wide variety of other services.

-And the KPL Foundation (our 501(c)3 non-profit partner) enhances the library with private donations and grants.
-For several years in a row now the KPL Foundation donates $5,000 for programming, and has been working on fundraising for the Library Park project.
+And the KPL Foundation (our 501(c)3 non-profit partner) enhances the library with private donations and grants for special projects.

 Iowa Code 256.69